-Solar panel performance can drop by 2% to 15% during winter, depending on a number of factors, such as where you live, the tilt of your panels and how much accumulated dirt there is on the surface of your panels.
+Solar panel performance can drop by 2% to 15% during winter, depending on a number of factors such as where you live, the tilt of your panels and how much dirt has accumulated on the surface of your panels.

-In our alpine region, which stretches through New South Wales and into Victoria, snow falls from June right through to September.
+In our alpine region, which stretches from New South Wales into Victoria, snow falls from June to September.
 In this weather, even a small amount of snow on the panels may reduce the amount of energy output for an entire system.
-(In the US, researchers are testing the energy output of solar panels in snowy conditions and ways to harness solar power during the snow season.)
+Researchers in the US are testing the energy output of solar panels in snowy conditions and ways to harness solar power during the snow season.

 What’s the best way to keep on top of your usage in winter?